-HAZID studies, short for Hazard Identification, are a proactive approach used to identify potential hazards and assess risks associated with a system or process.
+HAZID studies are a proactive approach used to identify potential hazards and assess risks associated with a system or process before they occur.

 It typically involves a multidisciplinary team with expertise in different aspects of the system or process under the risk assessment above, such as engineering, operations, maintenance, and safety.

-On the other hand, HAZOP, which stands for Hazard and Operability Study, is a more detailed and in-depth methodology used to identify potential hazards and assess risks in a process or system during the design or operational phase.
+On the other hand, a HAZOP study is a more detailed and in-depth study used to identify both existing and potential hazards in a process or system during the design or operational phase.

-It is typically conducted by a multidisciplinary team with in-depth knowledge of the system or process being assessed.
+It is typically conducted by a multidisciplinary team with in-depth knowledge of the system or process under assessment.

 Differences in Purpose when Identifying Potential Hazards